 If you plan to have an intervention, it may be a good idea to have a neutral third party such as a certified drug and alcohol counselor or a therapist who specializes in addiction.

 The best option for a neutral third party, though, is an intervention specialist.
 Bring only the people who need to be there, such as immediate family members and extremely close friends.
-If their symptoms of cocaine use or cocaine addiction is bad enough, treatment may be necessary.
+If their symptoms of use or addiction is bad enough, treatment may be necessary.
 Educating yourself on the various types of addiction treatments available will help you provide information when your loved one is ready to go to treatment.
 There are different levels of care for different severities of addictions, such as: